|[ Main index » Bicycle components tests » Bicycle kickstands||Dutch: Nederlandse versie van mijn standaarden test ]|

 Mass: 280 g.

-This works pretty well but about after a year of intensive use during 2009 the steel gliding parts were worn away.
-However, I used the kickstand really intensively, on lots of long trips with almost countless stops.
+This is a sample from 1992 and works pretty well but about after a year of intensive use during 2009 the steel gliding parts were worn away.
+However, I used the kickstand really intensively that year, on lots of long trips with almost countless stops.
 I think that year I used the kickstand so much that it would be equal to at least 10 years of normal use.
+I used it with heavy loads up to ca. 30kg in the rear panniers that year, which it could withstand because it's pretty well designed.
+It's strong where it should be, and does that with little weight, and that's possible as the stand stays almost vertically, which means little bending stress on the metal.

 Tested: August 2013